ZahraArj/SLAM-papers/06_LOAM.md

 ![Screenshot from 2021-10-15 12-09-25](https://user-images.githubusercontent.com/46463022/137519145-83290d06-8103-4e95-94b6-8195065d7c35.png)

-- Ris the set of points from a sub-region of a scan (R⊂Pk).
+- R is the set of points from a sub-region of a scan (R⊂Pk).
 - p(i,k) and p(j,k) represent the ith and jth point vectors of the sweep k of R.
 - || ||represents the L2 norm.